-Substantial means of considerable size or importance, solidly built, ample, or well-to-do.
+Something that is substantial is (1) of considerable size or importance, (2) solidly built, (3) ample, or (4) well-to-do.
 Substantive means of or relating to substance, where substance means meaning.
-So substantive is often synonymous with meaningful, while substantial is usually synonymous with large.
+So substantive is often synonymous with meaningful, while substantial is usually synonymous with large or important.

 Examples